oracc/oracc2/bin/wx/isp/README.txt

       	 once.
 Thus, in the default the PERM would be 123; after selectiong genre/place/time the PERM would be 321, etc.

- ZOOM -- a slice of the LIST selected by sorting and grouping
+ ZOOM -- an integer which is the line number of LIST that contains a
-      	 according to META, MODE and PERM
+      	 slice of the LIST selected by sorting and grouping according to META, MODE and PERM

+ ZMAX -- the maximum allowable value of ZOOM

  PAGE -- a page of the current ZOOM slice that is sent for display

- SIZE -- the number of instances per page
+ PSIZ -- the number of instances per page

+ PMAX -- the maximum allowable value of PAGE at the current PSIZ

  PACK -- the packaging method; ASIS or ESP2